pollyweb-org/pollyweb-docs/4 ⚙️ Solution/37 Scripts 📃/📃 Commands ⌘/⌘ for methods 🤵/ISSUE 🎫/🎫 ISSUE ⌘ cmd.md

    - IF|$token:
         Then: SUCCESS|Saved to your wallet.
-        Else: FAILURE|You rejected the token.
+        Else: FAILURE|You declined the token.
    ```
    Uses: [`INFO`](<../../../📃 Prompts 🤔/🤔 Status ⚠️ prompts/INFO ℹ️/INFO ℹ️ prompt.md>) [`IF`](<../../⌘ for control ▶️/IF ⤵️/⤵️ IF ⌘ cmd.md>)